 - Photography equipment.

-This insurance will help construction companies keep their construction products and equipment protected when they are being transported or delivered.
+This insurance will help construction companies protect their construction products and equipment when transported or delivered.

 Contractor License Bonds

 This one is for the contractors and clients of your construction company.
 A contractor license bond legally ensures them and the public that if your company does not fulfill the terms of the bond, they can get compensation.

 For instance, if you fail to perform quality work on one of your client’s projects and refuse the reconstruction demands, your customer can easily file a claim against you.